aliasgerovs/aliasgerovs.github.io/content/project/example/project_4/index.md

 title: A. Predicting Financial Market Trends using Time Series Analysis and Natural Language Processing
 summary: Conducted a research project that explored the use of Twitter sentiments as a tool for predicting stock prices of major corporations, such as Tesla and Apple.
 Utilizing Time Series Analysis and Natural Language Processing with Long-Short Term Memory (LSTM) neural networks, my study revealed a robust association between emotions conveyed in tweets and fluctuations in stock prices, highlighting the potential of Twitter sentiments in informing investment strategies.

-tags:
-- Natural Language Processing
-- Time Series Analysis
-- Sentimental
-- Stock Price Prediction
+tags: Natural Language Processing, Time Series Analysis, Sentimental, Stock Price Prediction

 date: '2023-11-07 T00:00:00Z'